Allisha Gray has been catalyst for Atlanta Dream's recent success

 Allisha Gray has been a big reason why the Atlanta Dream have been moving up in the standings after a successful road trip.

-The Dream (5-5) swept games in New York, Connecticut and Indiana to move to .500.
+The Dream (5-6) swept games at New York, Connecticut and Indiana to move to .500.
 Gray averaged 22.7 points and six rebounds in the three wins.
-Atlanta closes out the road trip against Dallas on Tuesday night.
+Atlanta's streak ended with a loss at Dallas on Tuesday night.

 "She's somebody who just basically puts on her hard hat and goes to work and just does what she does," Dream coach Tanisha Wright said after the Dream's 100-94 win at Indiana on Sunday.
 "She did that all throughout training camp.
 There were times I was like, 'Oh, this isn't noticeable.'
 But when you go back and you watch the tape, you see all the little plays 'Leesh' was making."